LandOfTheRair/landoftherair-old/README.md

 You only need to do this once.

+## Testing Outside Of `localhost`

+By default, the client is configured to connect to `localhost`.
+If you want to connect somewhere else (say, you're using a VM), you can change `src/client/environments/environment.ts` to reflect the location of your server.
+For example, if you're developing in a VM, you probably want to change the two instances of `localhost` to be the IP of the VM.

 ### Server Debug Routes

 Some routes are enabled for debugging purposes and are otherwise unused.
 You can visit: